mattermost/docs/source/install/desktop-msi-gpo.rst

 Silent Installation Guide
 --------------------------------------------

-Silent installation of MSI can be performed with the following command:
+Perform a silent installation of MSI by running the following command:

 ``msiexec /i mattermost-desktop-v4.6.1-x64.msi /qn``